nuridak/API/README.md

         - **city**(string): should be any city/town/village within Manitoba.
 Required.

 ## Description of resources
-- The Endpoint returns an object with a list of temperatures at a requested city/town for the specified period of time.
+- Returns a list of temperatures at a requested city/town for the specified period of time.

 #### **JSON formatted example**
 ```